-The Accounting Officer admitted thatit was true that four (4) motor vehicles GK A372P, GK A756M, GK A905P and GK A717G with undetermined values were lying at Permanent Presidential Music Commission yard unused for a considerable time.
-It is also true that GK A756M has been lying at the yard for over three (3) years.
-It is further true that apart from the depreciation, the vehicles were idle and contributing less towards the Ministry's objectives.
+The Accounting Officer admitted thatit was true that four (4) motor vehicles GK A372P, GK A756M, GK A905P and GK A717G with undetermined values were lying at Permanent Presidential Music Commission yard unused

 The Ministry has since repaired GK A372P and GK A717G and the vehicles are now being used.
 The vehicle GKA 756M is serviceable as per mechanical assessment and will be repaired as soon as funds are available.
 The other vehicle GK A905P has undergone valuation by the mechanical Engineer from the Ministry of Transport and Infrastructure and is pending disposal.